morestars/CardiomyocyteStimulator/PortableStage.md

 6. Pour the PDMS around the 35mm dish while holding the the 35mm dish down to avoid movement.
 5. Heat in the oven at ~85C for 30 minutes or at room temp for several hours overnight.
     * If heating in the oven, place on aluminum foil.
 6. Remove the 35mm dish.
+Cut out the plate with an exacto knife.
+Slice, don't stab.
+You can also remove any PDMS that got under the 35mm dish.